andyforceno/paperwork-sublime/README.md

 This works best with notes that are plain text.
 There is only basic parsing of HTML to convert some formatting tags (and ST3's Python doesn't include html2text).

 ### To use:
-1. Copy paperwork.py, Default.sublime-commands, and paperwork.sublime-settings your ST3-config-folder/Packages/User/
+1. Copy the paperwork folder to your ST3-config-folder/Packages/
 2. Edit paperwork.sublime-settings to fill in your username, password, domain, specify http or https for protocol, and yes or no for panel_save
 3. Open the command palette in Sublime Text 3 and enter 'paperwork' to see the menu options